How to Use 4 Color Scale Conditional Formatting in Excel (2 Examples)

 Use 4 Color Scale Conditional Formatting with Numbers in Excel

-• This time, select between from the second drop-down.
+• Select between from the second drop-down.

-• Type 5000 and 10000 in the third and fourth drop-downs respectively.
+• Type 5000 and 10000 in the third and fourth drop-downs, respectively.

 • Choose the desired color from the Format Cells dialog box.